cncf/tag-security/community/controls/README.md

 ## Impact

-This initiative aims to help various stakeholders by providing a standardized set of controls mapped to relevant frameworks and regulations, enabling easier compliance and security assessments in cloud native environments.
+This initiative aims to provide a method for assessing environments against a standardized set of controls mapped to relevant frameworks and regulations, enabling easier compliance and security assessments in cloud native environments.

 ## Meeting Information